 Right next to the trail, it screamed “climb on me” already as I walked down the hill.
 I resisted.
 However, on my way back, it called again, and the double temptation was something I couldn’t go against.

-So yeah, back to Arkansas.
 The shoulder slipped out again.
 It was ridiculous; it was without any pressure, no sharp movement, I just rose the arm, and it got suddenly trashed.
-All those people who told me before that, “Once a shoulder is ****ed, it’s forever,” turned out to be right.
+All those people who told me that, “Once a shoulder is ****ed, it’s forever,” turned out to be right.
 Darn!
-Basically the first day of outdoor adventures, the first vacation in ages, and I end up with this crap.
+The first day of outdoor adventures, the first vacation in ages, and I end up with this crap.

-My hope was to get there, lay on edge, and try the nurse’s way to put it back in.
-However, the stage access was locked, and there was no way I could climb on it in this state.
+My hope was to get there, lay on edge like on that hospital bed, and try the nurse’s way to put the shoulder back.
+However, the stage access was locked, and no way I could climb on it in this state.
 Instead, I noticed plastic tables nearby, so I put my hope in one of them.